Conformal field theory on the plane: Liouville theory

 If $x$ is outside the strip, the value of $\Upsilon_b(x)$ can be found by combining the above integral expression with the shift equations \eqref{upup}.
-An alternative formula for $\Upsilon_b(x)$, which makes the zeros manifest, is
+An alternative formula for the Upsilon function, which makes the zeros manifest, is

-where $\lambda_b$ is an unimportant $b$-dependent constant.
-This product formula is valid for all values of $x$, but it does not converge very fast.
+where $\lambda_b$ is an irrelevant $b$-dependent constant.
+(The dependence of structure constants on $\lambda_b$ can be absorbed into a field renormalization.)
+This product formula is valid for all values of $x\in\mathbb{C}$, but it does not converge very fast.